ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Insights and Recommendations

-The model achieved high accuracy of xx, allowing it to be a useful tool for identifying ALL in novel cases.
+The model achieved an accuracy of 84%, allowing it to be a useful tool for identifying ALL in novel cases.
 As blood sample microscopy is already the default diagnostic test for ALL, this model could easily be used to verify a human physician or to flag cases that the model is not confident in for further review.
+As diagnosing ALL is difficult even for humans, having a robust, accurate verification model could improve the speed and rigor of diagnosis.
+Due to ALL being an acute leukemia, it is especially vital that it is consistently identified early, left untreated ALL can kill within a few weeks or months.

 ## Next Steps

 ### Model Improvements

-Ways to improve the model via feature engineering or hyperparameter tuning.
+There are several potential avenues for improvement for this model.
+I will try the Adam optimizer, which adds a sense of momentum and bias-correction to the gradient calculated by RMSprop.
+Batch Normalization could also be used to increase the rate of convergence during training, allowing for more epochs of training in the same time frame.
+I could also implement Early Stopping and Model Checkpoints to combat overfitting by allowing the model to stop training once a threshold of overfitting has been reached.
+I experimented with several levels of Dropout, settling on 25%, but further investigation could yield better results.

 ### Product Improvements

 Model interpretability is often as or more important than model accuracy, especially for medical diagnostic needs.
 It is very important in real-world applications that a doctor can see why the model has reached a certain decision.
-To that end, building an image segmentation model that identifies and marks important features, such as presence and number of vaculoes, non-spherical cells, or clefted edges.
+To that end, building an image segmentation model that identifies and marks important features, such as presence and number of vaculoes, non-spherical cells, or clefted edges within an image could greatly improve the model's usability.
+Additionally, deploying the model and allowing for live-integration of new imaging would keep the model as up-to-date as possible.